chipsalliance/firrtl/spec/spec.md

 The following example demonstrates instantiating a memory containing 256 complex numbers, each with 16-bit signed integer fields for its real and imaginary components.
-It has two read ports, `r1` and `r2`, and one write port, `w`.
+It has two read ports, `r1`{.firrtl} and `r2`{.firrtl}, and one write port, `w`{.firrtl}.
 It is combinationally read (read latency is zero cycles) and has a write latency of one cycle.
 Finally, its read-under-write behavior is undefined.

 ``` firrtl
 mem mymem :